How to share your Kami file

 If the document hasn't been saved yet then this window will show up:

-Upload to Kami Cloud means that the file will be saved to the Kami servers, allowing you to access the document from the Recents panel in Kami.
+Uploading to Kami Cloud means that the annotations will be saved to the Kami servers, allowing you to access the document from the Recents panel in Kami.
 From here onwards, it will not be able to be located elsewhere.

-Once the file is uploaded to our servers, you will be provided with a link:
+Once the annotations have been uploaded to our servers, you will be provided with a link:

 This link can then be shared with anyone that you wish to work with.
 When they click on the link it will automatically open the file directly into Kami.